josh-sanders/home-assistant-omnik-trannergy-pv-inverter/README.md

 You could consider moving to [OmnikPortal.net](https://omnikportal.net/), but I currently have no intention of supporting that portal.

 > Note: Your Omnik inverter must support http calls which is used to retrieve data responses.
 Some users indicated that their inverter not works and therefore no responses are received.
+For those the [omnik-inverter](https://github.com/robbinjanssen/home-assistant-omnik-inverter) custom integration might be a solution.

 ## HACS (Home Assistant Community Store)